What If My Spouse Won't Combine Finances?

 - The key to making finances work in a relationship is honesty.

 - Holding past mistakes over your spouse's head will not help you address any issues and may cause him or her to hide future ones.

 - Consider seeking counseling if this is turning into a larger issue in your marriage.

 What If I Don’t Want to Combine?

 You may be the spouse that is reluctant to combine your finances.
 There are plenty of reasons why you may be reluctant to do so, but you should also consider the implications of not combining your finances.
-It may be more difficult to reach your financial goals this way.
-It may also negatively affect your marriage since you may not fully trust each other.
-If this is causing real resentment, you may want to visit a marriage counselor together and discuss the reasons that you feel this way.
+It could be more difficult to reach your financial goals this way.
+It may also negatively affect your marriage, since you may not fully trust each other.
+If this is causing real resentment, consider visiting a marriage counselor together to discuss the reasons that you feel this way.

-- Even if you do not combine, be sure to plan long-term goals together and on your own.
+Ideally, you can work through this together and set out a clear plan that shows what needs to happen for you to feel comfortable combining finances.
+And, even if you ultimately do not combine, be sure to plan long-term goals together and on your own.
 Talking to a financial planner can help you decide how to plan for your future together and separately.